davenyen/BINF6111_PROJECT/TECHNICAL_DOCS.md

 ### bam_to_bigwig.sh
 - Convert a BAM file to a BigWig file using bamCoverage from deepTools
 - The user is free to add, remove or adjust parameters in the bamCoverage command to suit their needs - please refer to the [bamCoverage docs](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) to see the available options.
-- The user can change different parameters in BamCoverage to allow for read coverage normalization and read processing options.

 ### tidy_files.sh
 - Deletes unwanted file formats and moves all output files to ${working_dir}/SORTED_GROUPS for easy visualisation